D2 Football Playoff Selection Q&A

 Q: There have been times when national polls have teams ranked higher than teams ahead of them in the regional rankings.
 How does this happen?

 A: The national polls are opinion polls.
 There is no set criteria for how voters evaluate teams.
 Each voter can apply whatever metrics or analysis he or she feels is important.
-The regional rankings have some room for subjective analysis but it is largely a mathematical process.
+The national polls by D2Football.com, AFCA or any other outlet have no influence or input on the regional rankings.

 Q: Who votes in the national polls and regional rankings?

-A: There are two national polls.
+A: There are two national polls recognized by the NCAA.
 One is compiled by AFCA and tallies votes from 30 head coaches representing every conference.
 The other national poll is the D2Football.com Top 25.
 The voters in this poll are D2Football.com columnists and a few carefully selected members of the media.
 The AFCA and D2Football Top 25 polls have no influence on regional rankings.
 The regional rankings are determined by the Division II Football Championship committee.

 Q: Who is on the championship committee?